Coast Guard Veterans

 U.S. Coast Guard veterans experienced as much asbestos exposure as Navy veterans, who have the highest risk of developing asbestos-related diseases of all the military branches.
 The Coast Guard is a tenth the size of the Navy, leading to a comparable rate of mesothelioma but fewer cases overall.

-Coast Guard veterans with asbestos-related cancer can apply to receive low-cost treatment through the Department of Veterans Affairs health system.
+Coast Guard veterans can get treatment through the VA health system.
 The VA treatment centers in Boston, Los Angeles, Miami or Houston are served by top mesothelioma specialists.

-If a veteran’s cancer was caused by asbestos exposure that occurred during their Coast Guard service, they are entitled to free VA cancer treatment as well as other special VA benefits.
+Veterans with cancer caused by asbestos exposure that occurred during service qualify.
+Free VA cancer treatment as well as other special VA benefits are available.

 Military asbestos exposure has come back to haunt many U.S. veterans after their retirement, including Coast Guard veterans.